nikivanov/smarterblinds/README.md

     #define BUTTON_UP_PIN 12
     #define BUTTON_DOWN_PIN 14
     ```
+* Set the UTC time offset on the line below.
+For example, I'm in USA Easter Time Zone, which is -5 hours from UTC, so -5 * 60 *60 = -18000
+    ```
+    const long utcOffsetInSeconds = -18000; // should be configurable
+    ```
 * Solder the pins to the USB breakout board as follows:
     * UP_PIN to D+
     * DOWN_PIN to D-